CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Developed a solid understanding of hybrid architectures and their applications in modern computing environments.
 However, more focus on advanced topics would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for cloud and edge computing.
+- **Skills to Develop**: Need to enhance proficiency in implementing security measures and protocols for cloud and edge computing environments.

 ### D.III.
 Balance Sheet